The Ultimatum: Marry or Move On

 The Ultimatum: Marry or Move On is a dating reality television series created by Chris Coelen and produced by Kinetic Content that premiered on Netflix on April 6, 2022.
 The show is hosted by Nick and Vanessa Lachey.

-The series has aired for three seasons.
+The series has aired for four seasons.
 An international version The Ultimatum: France premiered in 2022.
 A spin-off series The Ultimatum: Queer Love premiered in 2023.

 Format

 The Ultimatum is a self-proclaimed social experiment that wants to see how many couples will get married when presented with ultimatums.
 The show features couples on the verge of marriage.
 Each pair has eight weeks to decide whether they want to get married or split forever.
 Couples will later be split up as they choose new partners from the rest of the group, and then move in with them for three weeks for a trial marriage.
 Then they move in with their original partners for three weeks for a second trial marriage.